slugger7/js-forum/Basics.md

 ### `var`

-- Avoid
-- Headaches galore
+- Avoid (headaches galore and not hipster)
 - Scopes to nearest function
+- If no function to scope to, be scoped to window function ie global (!!!)
 - Mutable

 ---